stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Artificial Intelligence and The Superorganism" – The Great Simplification.md

-a goal will be a narrow thing for a narrow set of   agents bound in time, modifying a fixed number of parameters. and so then i would say if   human intelligence distinct from other types of animal intelligence where we don't just have the   ability to work within a range of behaviors that are in capacities that are mostly built   into where the primary physical technology is our bodies, the animals evolved to have claws, to have   blubber for the cold, to have whatever it was that was a technological innovation to be   [3696](https://www.youtube.com/watch?v=_P8PLHvZygo&t=3696.12s)
+a goal will be a narrow thing for a narrow set of   agents bound in time, modifying a fixed number of parameters. and so then i would say if   human intelligence distinct from other types of animal intelligence where we don't just have the   ability to work within a range of behaviors that are in capacities that are mostly built   into where the primary [[physical tech|physical technology]] is our bodies, the animals evolved to have claws, to have   blubber for the cold, to have whatever it was that was a technological innovation to be   [3696](https://www.youtube.com/watch?v=_P8PLHvZygo&t=3696.12s)